 Two-point discrimination over the little finger

 “OK” sign with thumb and index finger; abduction of the thumb (recurrent branch)

 Diagnosis and Differential

 Radiographs confirm the diagnosis.
 The lateral view reveals both the ulna and radius displaced posterior.
-The AP view reveals either medial or lateral displacement of the ulna and radius with maintenance of their ...
+The AP view reveals either medial or lateral displacement of the ulna and ...